YikaiGe/tikz-aiplans/Instructions/aiplans-Introduction.md

 ## Specify your Plan

-A plan is a simple tikzgraphic, with the difference that we now offer two special labels:
+A plan is a simple tikz graphic, with the difference that we now offer two special labels:
 - nodes can use the predefined schemata (to be instantiated as seen in the example)
 - draw commands feature a causal link command, which draw dots on the two anchors of the respective link